orlo/security-page/docs/privacy_and_data_protection.md

 [here](./index.html#secure-development) and you can see our latest results from our penetration test [here](./files/orlo_pentest_2020.pdf)

 We have some continual end-to-end testing of our server cluster to ensure specific key indicators are working correctly and use software to log and track with a combination of active checks and, for some things, such as back-ups, passive checks.
-Our set up allows use to detect unexpected behavior early and team members are alerted if an expected behavior has not executed as expected.
+Our set up allows use to detect unexpected behaviour early and team members are alerted if an expected behaviour has not executed as expected.

 Our code is written to log any critical events for our developers to address.